It’s common for people to have a few drinks socially; but how can you tell when a fun pastime turns into a problem?

-If you think you or someone you love may be developing an alcohol problem, it’s important to know the signs of abuse before giving your own diagnosis.
+If you think you or someone you love may be developing an alcohol problem, or is showing signs of alcohol addiction, it’s important to know the signs of abuse before giving your own diagnosis.
 After all, there are many levels to alcoholism — some more severe than others.

 When a person abuses alcohol but is still able to resume their daily routine, they may be what is considered a functioning alcoholic.
 Since these individuals have families, healthy relationships, and careers, it can be hard to tell when they’re developing a problem.
 So how can you actually figure out when someone becomes a high-functioning alcoholic?

 Drinking becomes alcoholism when casual use turns into dependence or high-functioning abuse.
 But high-functioning alcoholics live normal lives, so they may be in denial about their problem unless they start having health or social issues.
 Therefore, they’re less likely to seek treatment.